 Both CPS and the Colorado State Legislature have made enforcement of DUI laws and stepping up enforcement a top priority.
+Even the auto injury attorney community in Denver appreciates the step up in enforcement.
 The State Legislature recently approved a statute that makes someone convicted of a fourth DUI to be automatically charged with a felony.
 The Colorado Department of Transportation and CPS have also been jointly involved in the “Heat is On” campaigns.
 The campaigns ramp up DUI enforcement around holiday weekends and other random times.
 In 2018 CPS states there have already been over 800 DUI-related arrests.

 Charging a driver with a felony DUI is certainly a deterrent, but public shaming would take DUI penalties to a different level.
 “I don’t know what it would solve,” said Colin Nicholson, a Denver driver.
 “Would it make people not drink and drive because they saw a license plate with a marker on it that said this (other) person did?”
 Most interviewed don’t believe that any type of marking on a license plate would keep them from getting behind the wheel while intoxicated and that it wouldn’t help the public be any safer.